Cars of the 1970s and 1980s

 In 1984 the three entered 953 had finished the Paris-Dakar.
 1985 is less glorious when none of the three 959 finish.
 In 1986 the three new Porsche 959 are 1st, 2nd and 6th overall.

 Two of the six 959 Paris-Dakar remain in private hands with only one of them in working condition.
 This car was one of the three Porsche entered in the 1985 rally where it was driven by Metge and Lemoyne.
 Retired afterward from competition, it remains highly original.
-It is estimated $ 3M for sale by RM Sotheby's in Atlanta on October 27, lot 196.
+It was sold for $ 6M from a lower estimate of $ 3M by RM Sotheby's on October 27, 2018, lot 196.

 Jacky Ickx, who had won the previous edition with a Mercedes-Benz, is also a regular driver for Porsche, including the 956, a model for endurance well suited for the 24 Hours of Le Mans.
 Under his influence Porsche realizes a new development for the Paris-Dakar.